-The effect of divorce on property rights has been the fodder of tabloids in many celebrity cases; unsurprisingly, a Wikipedia page lists the most expensive divorces.
-Its impact on parenting rights publicized in the context of bitter custody battles, divorce has earned the reputation of being a thoroughly traumatizing experience, and a daunting task.
+The effect of divorce on property rights has been the fodder of tabloids in many celebrity cases.
+Its impact on parenting rights publicized in the context of bitter custody battles, divorce has earned the reputation of being a thoroughly traumatizing family law experience.

-- If the parties entered into such formal relationship in California, and
+- The parties entered into such formal relationship in California

 - The current state of residency refuses to dissolve the union.